 If your employees show any of the above signs of leaving: take heart.
 These employee retention ideas can help you convince them to stay with your company.

 The best way to retain quality employees is to show you trust their abilities, which in turn makes them feel they play a significant role in the success of the business.

 “Providing employees with opportunities to take on new challenges and responsibilities can make them feel valued and engaged,” says Jain.
 “For example, give an employee the opportunity to lead a project or mentor a new team member.”

 Autonomy is key to building employee trust and retention, believes Anjela Mangrum, president of Mangrum Career Solutions.
 “I've seen micromanagement drive the most resilient professionals to eventually quit high-paying positions.
 If you have a process that requires multiple approvals or following a precise set of instructions that aren't strictly necessary, consider changing that.”

 Hire With Employee Retention in Mind

-Retention starts with the hiring process, believes Reid Carr, owner of marketing agency Red Door Interactive.
+Retention starts with the hiring process, believes Reid Carr, CEO of marketing agency Red Door Interactive.